irenical/drowsy/README.md

 jdbc.password=hunter2
 ...

+# Whether or not to use Flyway, defaults to false
+jdbc.flyway.bypass=false
-jdbc.flyway.bypass=false # whether or not to use Flyway, defaults to false jdbc.flyway.baselineVersion=3 # If set and Flyway is active, only updates greater that this will be applied.
-Defaults to null.
+#If set and Flyway is active, only updates greater that this will be applied, defaults to null
+jdbc.flyway.baselineVersion=3
 ```

 Drowsy uses [Jindy](https://github.com/irenical/jindy) for configuration, so a Jindy binding is required.
 The easiest way to do this is probably by adding the following dependency to your application.
 You can then use System.setProperty() or a config.properties file in your resources to set Drowsy's configuration.